-Many countries down the road after Uruguay,my first official travel adventure as a blogger, Scotttreks is still running into telephone pole rat’s nests.
+Many countries down the road after Uruguay,my first official travel adventure as a blogger, Scotttreks is still running into utility pole rat’s nests.

-There have been power outages here in the last two weeks but people here go about life and the power comes back when it is ready.
+There have been power outages here in the last two weeks but people go about life and power comes back when it is ready.

 Poles in Mogpog are overloaded with electric lines.The lines come from all directions as businesses start, households expand, washers, dryers, televisions, come to town and drink electricity like camels in the Sahara desert.